backstage/backstage/beps/0004-scaffolder-task-idempotency/README.md

 implementation.
 -->

+### Idempotency

 We believe that idempotency is the best way to do it.
 Idempotency allows to rerun the actions multiple times to gracefully deal with semi-complete actions.

-### Idempotency

 ### Serialization of workspace

+We believe that a serialization of workspace is a way to achieve re-running the task on a non-sticky way.
+That means that the task can be restored and retried on a different scaffolder node.

 ### Secrets

+Secrets will be stored for a longer period of time in the database and wiped out once the task going into a complete state (successfully finished or archived).

 ## Design Details